Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Forward HJB Equation with Integrated Factor

-In this section, we establish the factor representation \eqref{VbarVtxY} for solutions of BSDE \eqref{eq:BSDEspecial} when the function $g$ is nonzero.
-We provide a closed-form expression for $g$ when the return process $R$ is a QLC semimartingale and $Y$ is a QLC special semimartingale factor.
+In this section, we establish the factor representation \eqref{VbarVtxY} for the triplet of {processes $(\Pi^M,Z^M,W^M)$ admitting the integral representation \eqref{eq:BSDEspecial}} when the function $g$ is nonzero.
+We provide a closed-form expression for $g$ when $Y$ is a special semimartingale factor.